barnabycourt/neeo_driver_roku/README.md

 # NEEO driver for Roku
 This Project allows the Control of a Roku with NEEO over TCP/IP

 The driver attempt to auto-discover and manage a roku on your network.

+If your network does not support audo-discovery via SSDP you can manually provide the IP addresses for each of the devices.
+Set an environment variable ROKU_DEVICES to a comma separated list of the IP addresses and port of each device.
+If no port number is specified the default port of 8060 is assumed.
+For example `ROKU_DEVICES=192.168.1.5:8060,192.168.1.7`.

 ## Information about NEEO
 - Please see https://neeo.com/ for more Information about NEEO The Thinking Remote